Pressure

 ## Overview

-**Pressure** is the physical force being exerted on its tip.
+**Pressure** is the physical force being exerted on the pen tip.

 ## Key concepts